Treacherous heat paired with high humidity is likely to affect millions of Americans through the end of July

-More than 55 million Americans from the West to New England were under either heat warnings or advisories as of early Friday.
+More than 98 million Americans from the West to New England were under either heat warnings or advisories as of Friday morning.

-"Record-breaking heat is expected over the Northeast US this weekend, while above-average (temperatures) persist in the South Central US," the Weather Prediction Center wrote Thursday.
+"Temperatures well above normal for this time of year will envelop the northeast over the next few days, peaking on Sunday — when several high temperature records are forecast to be broken.," the National Weather Service (NWS) tweeted Friday.

-The highest temperature recorded Thursday was in Death Valley, California, which hit 122 degrees Fahrenheit, according to preliminary data gathered by the prediction center.
+On Friday, highs will soar into the 100s in parts of the Southwest, Central Plains and Mississippi River Valley, the NWS' Weather Prediction Center said.
+Temperatures also will hit the mid-90s Friday in parts of the Ohio Valley, Mid-Atlantic and Northeast.

-The double-whammy of high temperatures and repressive humidity will push the heat index -- what the air feels like -- to at least 105 degrees Fahrenheit in many areas, making conditions especially dangerous, the prediction center warned.
+But repressive humidity will push the heat index -- what the air feels like -- even higher in some of these areas Friday and through the weekend, including possible heat index values of 105-110 degrees Friday afternoon in St. Louis and Kansas City, and similar numbers in the Northeast in two days, forecasters warned.

-The city of Dallas recorded its first heat-related death of the year, a 66-year-old woman who had underlying health conditions, the County Health and Human Services said on Thursday.
+Dallas recorded its first heat-related death of the year, a 66-year-old woman who had underlying health conditions, the County Health and Human Services agency said Thursday.

 The dangerous temperatures have pushed state and local leaders to issue heat emergencies and offer resources to vulnerable residents.
 They are imploring residents to stay hydrated and limit time outdoors as much as possible.